sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 6: Return & Refund Policies
+## Document 6: Return and Refund Policies

 Most items have a **30-day return window** starting from delivery, unless stated otherwise on the product page (e.g., final sale, hygiene-sealed).
 Buyers request a **Return Authorization (RA)** from the order page, select a reason, and upload photos if requested.
 Approved returns receive instructions and, when eligible, a **pre-paid label**; for “changed mind” reasons, buyers may pay return shipping.